1up-lab/OneupFlysystemBundle/Resources/doc/filesystem_cache.md

 ### Memory

 If you don't append a cache, a `Cache\Memory` [will be used](https://github.com/thephpleague/flysystem/blob/master/src/Filesystem.php#L40) implicitly.
+This cache is not persisted across different requests.

 ```yml
 oneup_flysystem: